SANTA CRUZ COUNTY BAR ASSOCIATION

 - All Directors and Officers have one year terms and shall be elected each year at the annual meeting of members.
 Nothing prevents any officer from serving more than one year consecutively in any office.

-- No person shall serve on the Board for more than five consecutive years except
+- No person shall serve on the Board for more than five consecutive one year terms except

 (a) a Director serving as President Elect for the fifth year may remain on the board a sixth year as President and a seventh year as Past President; and